-101-102 Elementary German I, II (4,4) GER 101 is prerequisite to GER 102.
-The course is taught by the audio-lingual method and the four basic skills of understanding, speaking, reading, and writing are emphasized.

-201-202 Intermediate German I, II (4,4) Prerequisite: GER 102.
-GER 201 is prerequisite for GER 202.
-Continued practice in the four basic skills.

-300 Advanced German Conversation (4) Prerequisites: GER 201 or permission of the instructor.
-Emphasis on conversation.

-302 German Fiction (4) Prerequisites: GER 201-202 or permission of the instructor.
-A study of selected German fiction with emphasis on the short story.

-350-354 Topics in German (1-4) Prerequisite: Permission of the instructor.
+- 101-102 Elementary German I, II (4,4) Prerequisite: GER 101 or equivalent skill is prerequisite for GER 102.
+Beginning German with an emphasis on understanding and speaking German in practical situations and practice in reading and writing.
+Introduction to German culture. - 201-202 Intermediate German I, II (4,4) Prerequisite: GER 102 or two or more years of high school German or equivalent skills.
+Continued practice in basic skills. - 300 Advanced German Conversation (4) Prerequisites: GER 201 or permission of the instructor.
+Emphasis on conversation. - 302 German Fiction (4) Prerequisites: GER 201-202 or permission of the instructor.
+A study of selected German fiction with emphasis on the short story. - 350-354 Topics in German (1-4) Prerequisite: Permission of the instructor.
 The content of the course is variable, and it may be repeated for additional credit.